submariner-io/submariner-website/src/content/troubleshooting/_index.en.md

 Events:  <none>
 ```

-Note that for a headless Service, the `Ips` field will contain the list of associated Endpoint IPs.
+For headless Service, you need to check `EndpointSlice` resource.

 If the data is not correct, you can manually edit the ServiceImport resource to set the correct IP as a workaround and create an
 [issue](https://github.com/submariner-io/lighthouse/issues) with relevant information.